mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 The cache works, but [you've polluted the logic of your function with something that doesn't belong there](#what-goes-into-a-function-and-what-doesnt): caching.
 The job of your function was to fetch links from a URL, and that's it.
-On top of that, if you want to add caching to other functions, you will have to modify the functions again, and yet the logic will be very similar.
+On top of that, if you want to add caching to other functions, you will have to modify those functions, and you'll end up writing duplicate caching logic.

 That's when decorators come into play: a decorator allows you to factor out this logic so that you can apply it repeatedly and independently to multiple functions.
-In practical terms, decorators tend to be functions that accept a function to decorate (the function to be enhanced) and then define an inner function that implements some useful functionality around the function to be decorated:
+In practical terms, a decorator is a function that accepts a function to decorate (the function to be enhanced) and then defines an inner function that implements some useful functionality around the function to be decorated:

 ```py
 def cache(function):
     _cache = {}

     def cached_function(*args):
         if args not in _cache:
             result = function(*args)
             _cache[args] = result

         return _cache[args]

     return cached_function
 ```